-Our video explains how collision avoidance technology systems will be used in the FleetCAT trial.
+Our video explains how collision avoidance technology systems were used in the FleetCAT trial.
+Read a transcript.

-During the trial, collision avoidance technology devices will be tested in three separate stages over several months.
-Drivers will also be surveyed to assess their behaviour and acceptance of the technology.
+The purpose of the trial was to determine whether the technology could change the driving behaviour of fleet vehicle drivers and improve their safety.
+The devices were tested in three separate stages over several months.
+Drivers were also surveyed to assess their behaviour and acceptance of the technology.

 Analysis of the data during the trial found that the system resulted in changes in behaviour with increased gaps between vehicle and improved lane keeping, but that these improvements disappeared once the warning alerts were switched off.